Atrone/Asor/README.md

 go here https://asor-atrony.replit.app/

+WASD and click OR tilt and touch (depending on device)

+for local:

 1. Unzip, and then double click on Asor/neko/bin/Asor.exe
 2. WASD to move, point and click to shoot.
 3. Have fun!